RECIPE UPDATED 5/16/2026

-I'm not sure if anyone has written an ode to garlic confit, but if I was a poet, I might just pen one.
+I'm not sure if anyone has written an ode to garlic confit, but if I were a poet, I might just pen one.

-Garlic confit is sweet, savory, spreadable, and subtly rich.
-As a flavor component, the magic is in how garlic confit is able to play a supporting role where its brash raw sibling would be overpowering.
-Pizza, roasted vegetables, pasta, dressings - the applications for both the cloves and cooking oil are endless.
+Cooking garlic in olive oil mellows its sharpness and rounds the flavor.
+The result is a buttery, subtly sweet component with a spreadable texture.
+The magic is in how garlic confit can play a supporting role where its brash raw sibling would be overpowering.
+Pizza, roasted vegetables, pasta, dressings—the applications for both the cloves and cooking oil are endless.
 You will almost always find a container of garlic confit in my refrigerator or freezer.

-Though it may sound fancy and possibly complicated, garlic confit is very straightforward.
-"Confit" is just food that has been preserved or slowly cooked in fat.
+And though it may sound fancy and possibly complicated, garlic confit is straightforward.
+"Confit" is just food that has been slowly cooked in fat.
 Duck, bacon, and tomato confit (to name a few) are all good examples.
-In terms of this recipe, the Gjelina version has 4 ingredients, takes 15 minutes to prep, and cooks in about an hour.
+In terms of this recipe, the Gjelina version has four ingredients, takes 15 minutes to prep, and cooks in about an hour.
 For that minimal effort you'll end up with a "secret" ingredient that lasts for weeks or months (depending on how you store it) and you'll wonder where it has been all of your culinary life.

 Recipe Tips